emvalencia/PetsRUs-RESTful/PetsRUs-Restful/README.txt

 Website URL: http://centaurus-1.ics.uci.edu:1045/index/

 General Description
-PetsRUs is a simple, interactive e-commerce website generated with HTML, CSS, JS, Bootstrap, PHP, and Ajax.
+PetsRUs is a simple, interactive e-commerce RESTful website generated with HTML, CSS, JS,Bootstrap.
 The website contains a homepage, about page, and multiple product pages.
 Each product page contains a form that allows the user to input information, such as name, shipping address, and payment information, to buy the product, as per project guidelines.

-index.php
+index.html
 The index.php file leads to the website's homepage.
 The top of the website has consists of a navigation bar that will take you to 3 sections: the homepage, the about page, and the main (all) products page.
 The 3rd tab has a dropdown menu that will navigate to 4 different categories of pet items based on pet type (all, dog, cat, and reptile).

-about.php
+about.html
 The about.html page contains information about PetsRUs, including redirections to product pages and information about the management team.